LLMsLab/cookiecutter-ai-flock/docs/index.md

-# Cookicutter RAG
+# Cookicutter for GenAI, ML & AI

-This site contains the project documentation for the Cookiecutter RAG project.
+This site contains the project documentation for the Cookiecutter for GenAI, ML & AI project.

 The documentation follows the best practice for project documentation as described by Daniele Procida